Trequetrum/rxjs-my-guide/Mosss.md

 console.log("after timeout");
 // Output: "before timeout" "after timeout" "After 0ms"

+console.log("before promise");
+new Promise(resolve =>
+  resolve("Asynchronous Promise")
+).then(console.log);
+console.log("after promise");
+// output: "before promise" "after promise" "Asynchronous Promise"

 console.log("before observable");
-of("Synchronous Observable").subscribe(console.log);
+new Observable(observer =>
+  observer.next("Synchronous Observable")
+).subscribe(console.log);
 console.log("after observable");
 // output: "before observable" "Synchronous Observable" "after observable"
 ```

 Even though the call to `setTimeout` is set to run after 0 milliseconds, it still goes after the current synchronous block is completely done.
 That's because the code in `setTimeout` is run asynchronously.
 It goes into JavaScript's event loop and the soonest that it will be executed is after the currently running block of code completes.
-Promises work on the same premise, they run asynchronously.
+Promises work on the same premise, even though the promise above resolves immediately it is run asynchronously.

 **Observables run synchronously**.
-They appear asynchronous when combined with any of JavaScript's other asynchronous constructs (`setTimeout`) or with certain RxJS operators (`delay`).
+They appear asynchronous when combined with any of JavaScript's other asynchronous constructs (ex: `setTimeout`) or with certain RxJS operators (ex: `delay`).
 In general, however, there is some amount of synchronous execution that happens the moment you `subscribe()` to an Observable.

 ### The Problem